Harry Gordon (journalist): Olympic Games

 As a journalist, he covered every Olympic Games between 1952 and 2012: his first Olympics being the Helsinki Games, and his last the London Games.

 In 1992, he was appointed the official historian of the Australian Olympic Committee.
 He wrote a history of Australia's participation in the Olympics.
 It was titled Australia and the Olympic Games and it was published in 1994.
 In 2003, he authored The Time of Our Lives: Inside the Sydney Olympics : Australia and the Olympic Games 1994–2002 and in 2014 From Athens With Pride: The Official History of the Australian Olympic Movement, 1894 to 2014.

 Gordon played a major role in the naming of streets around the 1956 Melbourne and 2000 Sydney Olympic precincts.
 The streets were named to honour significant Olympic athletes.

 Later life

 He was a member of the Australian Football Hall of Fame selection committee from 1996 to 2008.

 He was hospitalised two weeks before his death because of respiratory issues.
 He died in January 2015, aged 89.

 Personal life

 Gordon married Dorothy Scott in 1951.
 Together, they had three children; Sally, Michael and John, who all followed Harry into the media (Michael into journalism, John as a news and sports cameraman, and Sally as make-up artist for film and television).
 He remarried in 1993 to Joy Milner.
 He is survived by his three children, seven grandchildren and second wife.

 He was a supporter of Hawthorn Football Club.
-He wrote a history of the Aussie rules club which was published in 1990.
+He wrote a history of the Australian Football club which was published in 1990.